tbbui-732/qr-code-component/README.md

 ![actual design requested by frontend mentor](./design/desktop-design.jpg)

 ## My attempt
-Note: I only used the above PNG as reference.
+Note: I only used the above JPG as reference.
 There were no Figma files provided.
+If the image is not showing, the attempt is located in /design/attempt.png
 ![my attempt at designing the qr code](./design/attempt.png)